cbmongithub/chattr/README.md

 A solution for the ui that I came up with is using a key value pair within the response object to tell the client what type of component to render.
 You can see it in action [here](https://github.com/christianbmartinez/chattr/blob/main/src/components/minimalist/chattr-messages.tsx).

 You can copy and paste the following as a starting point to `app/api/function-calling/route.ts`.
-Make sure to install `replicate` if you'd like to use the `create_video` function in this example.
+Make sure to install `replicate` and `dayjs` if you'd like to use the `create_video` and `get_current_weather` functions in this example.

 ```typescript
 // app/api/function-calling/route.ts